I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

-Okay, so brown sauce does not have the culinary cachet of béchamel, hollandaise, or béarnaise but it does have its own distinctive peppery tangyness.
-Its flavour has been described as “deep, complex and unlike anything else we’ve ever tasted.”
+Okay, so brown sauce does not have the culinary cachet of béchamel, hollandaise, or béarnaise, but it does have its own distinctive peppery tanginess.
+Its flavour has been described as “deep, complex, and unlike anything else we’ve ever tasted.”

 The History of Brown Sauce